jokob-sk/NetAlertX/pialert/plugins/README.md

 - The `options` property is used in conjunction with these types:
   - `threshold` - The `options` array contains objects from lowest `maximum` to highest with corresponding `hexColor` used for the value background color if it's less than the specified `maximum`, but more than the previous one in the `options` array
   - `replace` - The `options` array contains objects with an `equals` property, that is compared to the "value" and if the values are the same, the string in `replacement` is displayed in the UI instead of the actual "value"
-- `devicemac` - The value is considered to be a mac address and a link pointing to the device with the given mac address is generated.
+- `devicemac` - The value is considered to be a Mac address and a link pointing to the device with the given Mac address is generated.
 - `deviceip` - The value is considered to be an IP address and a link pointing to the device with the given IP is generated.
-The IP is cheked against the last detected IP addresses and translated into a mac address that is then used for the link itself.
+The IP is checked against the last detected IP addresses and translated into a Mac address that is then used for the link itself.
-- `url` - The value is considered to be a url so a link is generated.
+- `url` - The value is considered to be a URL so a link is generated.

 ```json